gamepoet/log_crate/README.md

 An append-only data key-value storage (i.e. a log file) module for Elixir.
 Appends are made sequentially but random reads can be made in parallel.

-A crate assumes control over a directory in which it maintains a set of files that are segments of the stored messages.
+A crate assumes control over a directory in which it maintains a set of files that are segments of the stored records.
 At configurable time and/or size intervals, old segments are removed to reclaim space.
 Each record stored in the crate is assigned an integer id which increases linearly as records added.

 ## Usage